speakpython/speakpythonBlog/artificial-intelligence/_posts/2023-03-06-water-jug-problem.md

     else:
         return False
 ```

+- `visited` is a `defaultdict` object that is initialized with a default value of `False`.
+This means that when a key that does not exist in `visited` is accessed, instead of throwing a `KeyError`, it will return `False`.

+- The lambda function passed as an argument to `defaultdict` is used to specify the default value.
+In this case, the `lambda` function returns `False` for _any non-existing key_.

 >>No. 1, 2, 3 explanation...

 1. The function checks if the current amounts of liquid in the two jugs are equal to the desired amount of liquid, which is represented by the variable `aim`.
 If they are equal, the function prints the current amounts of liquid and the message "Goal State" and returns `True`.